keptn/keptn.github.io/content/docs/0.16.x/bridge/_index.md

   {{< popup_image
   link="./assets/sequences-screen-filter.png"
   caption="Keptn Bridge Sequences View">}}

 ### Uniform view

-The uniform view gives you an overview over all integrations installed within your Keptn installation.
+The uniform view gives you an overview of all integrations installed within your Keptn installation.
 The data is fetched from your Kubernetes cluster and shows useful information like
 * Unread/New error events
 * Deployment version of the service
 * The cluster or host where it is running
 * The Kubernetes namespace
 * The location within Keptn
-* The Cloud Events the services are subscribed to
+* The Cloud Events to which the services are subscribed

 {{< popup_image